Which GPS Tracker is right for you?

 The way they transmit their location is where differ

-Some transmit using GSM (combined coverage of all mobile networks)
+Some transmit using GSM /LTE (combined coverage of all mobile networks)

 Some transmit direct to satellite

 In most areas of the UK, a GSM tracker provides excellent coverage and performance.
 In parts of England (Dales, Lakes), or Scotland (Highlands, Cairgorm, or in Wales (Brecon and Snowdonia), while the GSM coverage is sometimes high (90+%), if you want 100% coverage in every valley then SPOT tracker may be more appropriate.
 We can give you expert advise based on your individual use case.

 If you are travelling to somewhere very remote or also need two-way SMS, then we recommend a Garmin InReach tracker, which provides 100% coverage.

 If you want more detail, let's look at pros and cons of each type are below

 GSM - Multi-network trackers

-GSM/WCDMA models transmit your location via all mobile networks (i.e EE, Vodafone, Three, O2).
-They are fitted with multi-network 'emergency' SIM cards, which means they can send on almost all mobile 2G (3g in some cases) network in the world; so they combine the coverage of them all.
+GSM / LTE models transmit your location via all mobile networks (i.e EE, Vodafone, Three, O2, in the UK).
+They are fitted with multi-network 'emergency' SIM cards, which means they can send on almost all mobile 2G (3g and 4g in some cases) network in the world; so they combine the coverage of them all.

 GSM trackers are able to transmit in 2G even in places where your mobile phone will not appear to work at all.
 They are the lightweight.
 They have the fastest location update time, as quick as every 10 seconds, but more typically every 60-120 seconds.
 They are most often deployed for UK use but can be used abroad.
 They feature a rechargeable battery which can last 4 - 10 days (if used 24 hours a day).

 SPOT trackers transmit direct to the Globalstar Satellite network.
 They offer excellent perfomance in many remote locations and do not rely on mobile network.
 They have good global coverage, but not 100%.
 Coverage can be patchy or non-existant in very remote locations; around the equator, far Northern, Southern Hemispheres, and coverage is not high on all the oceans.